 The Chapultepec Zoo is the zoo located in Mexico City.
-Popular among Mexicans in the city, from the rest of the Republic and even among foreigners, it is considered one of the most visited in the world.
+Popular among Mexicans in the city, the rest of the Republic and even among foreigners, it is considered one of the most visited in the world.

-In this way, its main objectives are recreation, education, research and conservation.
+In this way its main objectives are recreation, education, research and conservation.

 Among the animals housed in the Chapultepec Zoo you can find native species such as the volcano rabbit, zacatuche or teporingo, Mexican wolf, howler monkey, ocelot, jaguar, river otter, mountain parrot, ocellated turkey, Xochimilco axolotl and red-kneed tarantula.
 And also exotic species such as the giant panda, red panda, lowland gorilla, Asian elephant, Grevy's zebra, mask bear, Humboldt penguin, stone forelock, Andean condor, and Bornean argus pheasant.